npatta01/mobile-deep-learning-classifier/docs/_0_to_do_items.md

 ## 2. Clean up **MOBILE** app

-  - remove ".ipynb_checkpoints" as a category on the mobile screen
+  - remove ".ipynb_checkpoints" as a category on the mobile screen OR confirm that it's done
+  - refresh the mobile app, check that everything is ok

 #### DONE